PMP Exam will change

 New Content - New Flow

 The task analysis showed that many project managers use agile approaches or agile concepts in hybrid lifecycles.
 To reflect this, the new study covers the entire value chain, including predictive, hybrid and agile approaches.

 The inclusion of agile concepts and the increased emphasis on the human aspects of projects represent a major change.
-Concepts such as servant leadership, conflict resolution and retrospectives were previously the domain of the PMI-ACP® exam, but are now more frequently dealt with in the PMP exam (though not as intensively or frequently).
+Concepts such as servant leadership, conflict resolution and retrospectives were previously the domain of the PMI-ACP® exam, but are now more frequently dealt with in the PMP exam.

 New Question Types